Resilient-Labs/todo-list-2019a-week05/README.md

 # My To Do List
 - This project was  super fun to create.
-From choosing the color scheme to doing the CSS!
+From choosing the color scheme to doing the JS!
 It allows users to add items to the list and on a click of the button you can either clear
 Link to project: coming soon

 ![alt tag](media/ToDoRead.png)